-The Induction Phase is a period of time where a woman is introduced to the program.
-At this time, the women learn to acclimate to the daily discipline that will be required of them.
-Induction also allows a woman time to establish emotional stability after the initial time of detoxification.
+The program, based on the 12 Steps, begins with the Induction Phase, a period of time where a woman is introduced to the program.
+At this time, a woman gets acclimated to the daily schedule and structure of the program.
+Induction also allows a woman time to establish emotional and physical stability after the initial time of detoxification.

 Inner Healing takes place throughout the program.
-Specifically, Inner Healing begins with a woman looking at her defense mechanisms at a deeper level.
-This is necessary to help bring down some of her walls and unify the group through openness and vulnerability; thus, bringing true healing and acceptance.
-A high percentage of women suffering with addiction come from a life of dysfunction where many times they were victimized as children.
-The problem is the very same hurt that caused anger and unforgiveness often turns them from being a victim into a victimizer.
+Specifically, Inner Healing begins with a woman looking at her defense mechanisms on a deeper level.
+This process is necessary to help break down her emotional walls and unify the group through openness and vulnerability.
+A high percentage of women suffering with addiction come from a lifetime of dysfunction where many times they were victimized as children.
+However, this very same hurt that caused anger and built resentments often turns them from being a victim into a victimizer.
 Dealing with the trauma each woman has experienced in her life is a key focus during the Inner Healing Phase of the program.
-The women learn to recognize the impact trauma experiences have had on their lives and are guided in the healing process with the Lord.
-Taking ownership and responsibility is also a focal point of this area of the recovery program.
-This is one of the reasons we are a regeneration program instead of a rehabilitation program.
-We have learned that to simply bring a woman back to her former state is ineffective; instead, God needs to bring about a total regeneration.
-This is achieved, in part, through deep emotional and spiritual healing.
+Residents learn to recognize the impact trauma experiences have had on their lives and are guided in the healing process with the Lord.
+This phase also includes dealing with resentments and working on forgiveness and acceptance.
+The transformation process excelerates when a woman can reconcile her past hurts and let go of the anger and pain contributing to her compulsion to medicate her feelings.We are a Regeneration Program because we work towards allowing God to make all things new.

 If you need help, please call us at 772-597-0992 or contact us online for more information.